Challenges to Democracy in the 21st Century

 - New NCCR book: "Mediatization of Politics - Understanding the Transformation of Western Democracies"

 - First book-long analysis on the changing relationship between media and politics in recent decades.
 Order now and save up to 25%!
 More

 - NCCR Newsletter April 2014

-- The latest issue of the NCCR Newsletter is now online presenting an overview of the research results of the NCCR's second phase (2009-2013).
+- Download the latest issue of the NCCR Newsletter presenting an overview of the research results of the NCCR's second phase (2009-2013).
 More

 - Visual Reader "Democracy: An Ongoing Challenge"

 - Democracy: An Ongoing Challenge uses powerful images to complement its texts on the history and development of democracy.
 It also offers insights into contemporary debates on current challenges and new approaches to democracy.
 More

 - “Democracy in the age of globalization and mediatization”: a synthesis of the main results in the first research phase

 - Since 2005, political science and communications science scholars have been working together in the NCCR Democracy to understand which challenges and new opportunities globalization and “mediatization”, the growing role of the media in politics, present for democracy.
 Six of these scholars have joined forces to publish a book that presents the main results of the NCCR's first research phase (2005-2009).
 More